jbrunton/jbrunton.com/_posts/2023-03-05-systems-thinking-for-management.md

 4. *The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth* by Amy Edmondson shows the importance of a blameless culture and the role leaders should play in building one.

 5. *The Fifth Discipline* by Peter Senge.
-A well known book that draws insightful connections between systems thinking and other key 'disciplines' that Senge argues are necessary to build learning organisations.
-It is, however, a long read, and arguably the literature on learning organisations has evolved since it was written.
+A well known book that draws insightful connections between systems thinking and other key 'disciplines' that Senge argues are necessary to build learning organizations.
+It is, however, a long read, and arguably the literature on learning organizations has evolved since it was written.